-This warranty only applies in the 50 states of the U.S.A., Puerto Rico, and Canada.
+This warranty only applies in the 50 States of the U.S.A., in Puerto Rico, and in Canada.
 Product features or specifications as described or illustrated are subject to change without notice.
-All warranties are made by Electrolux Home Products North America, a division of White Consolidated Industries, Inc. In Canada, your appliance is warranted by WCI Canada, Inc.
+All warranties are made by Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Canada Corp.